Thoracic aortic aneurysms may not cause symptoms, or they may cause pain, coughing, and wheezing.

 Thoracic aortic aneurysms are being identified more often than in the past because computed tomography (CT) of the chest is used more widely for the diagnosis of other diseases.

-In a common form of thoracic aortic aneurysm, the walls of the aorta degenerate (a condition called cystic medial necrosis), and the part of the aorta nearest the heart enlarges.
+In another common form of thoracic aortic aneurysm, the walls of the aorta degenerate (a condition called cystic medial necrosis), and the part of the aorta nearest the heart enlarges.
 This enlargement may cause a malfunction of the valve between the heart and the aorta (aortic valve), allowing blood to leak backward into the heart because the valve cannot close properly.
 This disorder is called aortic valve regurgitation.

 About half of the people with an aneurysm plus cystic medial necrosis also have a connective tissue disorder called Marfan syndrome.
 In the other half, no cause is apparent, although many of these people have high blood pressure.